caolan/magery/README.md

 # Magery

 I want to improve JavaScript development for 'traditional' multi-page websites.
-This is the easiest JavaScript framework I can think of that _could_ work with server-side rendering in any language.
+This is the easiest framework I can think of that can work with server-side rendering in any language.

 ## Aims

 * Make your progressive enhancement of multi-page websites easier
 * Be agnostic of your backend language
-* Be relatively small in filesize, as your enhancements may also be small
+* Be relatively small in filesize, because your enhancements may also be small
 * Provide clean separation between your data and markup
 * Prove that you don't _need_ a 'single page app' to write JavaScript that is sophisticated, yet maintainable